How to Make Charts in PowerPoint: Complete Guide for Consultants

 Most chart selection guides offer the same generic advice: use bar charts for comparisons, line charts for trends, pie charts for composition.
 The advice is correct but incomplete.
 It does not explain why a horizontal bar chart outperforms a vertical column chart when you have 12 categories with long labels, or why a stacked bar with 8 segments becomes unreadable while one with 4 segments works perfectly.

+Whether you use think-cell, Deckary, Power-user, or native PowerPoint, the same chart design principles apply.
 This guide covers the decision factors that textbooks skip: when native PowerPoint falls short, which formatting choices trigger revision requests, and the chart types you cannot create without workarounds or add-ins.
 For a comprehensive overview of every chart type consultants need, see our PowerPoint Charts Guide.

 Chart Types: The Complete Overview#